nlusskin/auth-system/README.md

 Node 14+

 # Setting up
+Run the available setup script using `yarn run setup`

+Alternatively, run the following individual commands:
-1. Generate an environment file defining `PORT` and `JWT_SECRET`.
-These can be any value.
+1. Generate an environment file defining `PORT=3033` and `JWT_SECRET`.
+The secret can be any value.
 2. Run `yarn` to install packages
 3. Provision the database using `npx knex migrate:latest`
 4. Build the app using `yarn run build`
 5. Start the server using `yarn run start`

-Alternatively, you can run the available setup script using `yarn run setup`

 # Features
 The app has a few basic features: